Select 3 treatments from 7 options, from head massage to deluxe pedicure

 Sunsets and fairy lights at this beachfront eatery

 Dutchies has cocktails, sushi and welcomes all (dogs, too)

 Grotto Road, in Hermanus, winds down through wild, green coastal growth and delivers you to Dutchies, a charming, family-friendly beachfront eatery, where nature is all around.

 In front is Grotto beach, which has Blue Flag status, an award that acknowledges safety, ecological value, beauty, and accessibility (it’s a 10-minute drive from central Hermanus and is safe for swimming, surfing, and other watersports).
 The back and sides of Dutchies is hugged by dune forest, and small wagtails and mossies comb the grounds of the restaurant for crumbs.

-There’s a choice of three seating areas there: inside the restaurant, which at night is lit with candles; the courtyard, where wooden tables under umbrellas are set out around an ancient milkwood tree; and the breezy outside ‘porch’ areas to the front and sides, which has generously spaced low tables and comfy chairs.
-Wherever you choose to sit, you can kick back and relax; you won’t be rushed.
+There’s a choice of three seating areas there: inside the restaurant, which at night is lit with candles; the courtyard, where wooden tables under umbrellas are set out around an ancient milkwood tree; and the breezy outside "porch" areas to the front and sides, which has generously spaced low tables and comfy chairs.
+Wherever you sit, you can kick back and relax; you won’t be rushed.
 Which is why it is a popular space for families.

-THE FOOD IS FRESH AND MADE FROM SCRATCH
+ENJOY FRESH FOOD, MADE FROM SCRATCH

 If there’s one thing manager Ramon Celliers is proud of, it’s the freshness of the food.
 Joke Gonggrijp is uncompromising on quality, he says.
 “We refuse to sell frozen fish.
 Even the Norwegian salmon is flown in fresh.”
 The tuna for sushi comes from Mauritius, he adds.
 The rest of the fish is bought locally, from Whale Coast Seafoods in Hermanus, or from Gordon’s Bay.